Homemade Draft Cider Recipe

 More from The Joy of Brewing Cider, Mead, and Herbal Wine:

 Excerpted with permission from The Joy of Brewing Cider, Mead, and Herbal Wine: How to Craft Seasonal Fast-Brew Favorites at Home (Skyhorse Publishing, 2018) by Nancy Koziol.
 Koziol’s book guides readers through trying their hands at home brewing.
 Broken into 3 sections including: mead, cider, and herbal wine readers learn about basic equipment they’ll need, ingredients, and step by step instructions to achieving different homemade brews.
 Readers have the opportunity to try simple honey mead, apple or pear cider, or a wine from herbs foraged in your backyard, all of which are brewed in a matter of weeks instead of months.Nancy Koziol is a lover of all sorts of fermented drinks: wine, beer, cider.
 She began writing about wine for two emerging wine blogs: Winedom: The Wine Dominion and Wine Turtle.
 She has also traveled extensively through various wine-producing climates touring, tasting, and learning.
 She works in Digital Marketing as chief content writer for a small firm and is working toward her first fiction publication.
 Nancy lives in Bennington, Vermont with her husband, two dogs, a cat, and a lot of beer.
-Copyright 2018 by Skyhorse Publishing, Inc.
+Copyright 2018 by Skyhorse Publishing.